-- · Our board of directors amended our bylaws to provide our stockholders with proxy access; - Our board of directors also previously amended our bylaws to provide for the majority vote requirement to elect directors to our board, which replaced the prior plurality voting standard applicable to our director election;

-- Our board of directors and the nominating and corporate governance committee approved enhancements to the nominating committee charter and director nomination process that focused on increasing the size of the board and number of independent directors, with a supermajority of the board currently being independent: - We increased the size and enhanced the ethnic and gender diversity and skill set of our board of directors, adding five diverse candidates between April 2018 and July 2022, currently representing 50% of our board board of directors and 56% of our director nominees (three female directors and three ethnically diverse directors based on information self-identified by each director of the Company); - Our board of directors created the safety, sustainability and corporate responsibility committee focused on sound strategy and best policies and practices regarding environmental, safety, human capital and social responsibility matters; - Our board of directors adopted Corporate Governance Guidelines as an additional step to reinforce our commitment to prudent corporate governance practices and policies; - The compensation committee fully transitioned to three-year performance-based equity awards, with no two-year performance-based equity awards granted or vesting since 2018 and no two-year performance-based awards contemplated in the future, and implemented double-trigger change of control provisions in Company equity awards granted since the beginning of 2018; - The compensation committee enhanced the disclosure of targets and goals for performance-based awards, the discussion of equity award process for our named executive officers and the underlying rationale for such awards; - The compensation committee added return on average capital employed and ESG goals among metrics for determining cash performance awards in 2020 and increased the weighting attributable to the ESG component of our annual incentive metrics to 25% for 2022; - Our board of directors implemented and maintains rigorous stock ownership and retention guidelines for our non-employee directors in addition to the previously adopted stock ownership and retention guidelines for all of our executive officers, and in 2022 increased the ownership requirements for our most senior executive officers; - Our board of directors adopted a comprehensive executive incentive compensation clawback policy; - We released our fifth annual Corporate Sustainability Report in September 2022, which included additional enhancements such as content aligned to voluntary frameworks and standards maintained by the SASB, TCFD, GRI, IPIECA and the AXPC, disclosure of Scope 1 and 2 GHG emissions and limited assurance attestation from our independent auditor; - · We adopted a Human Rights Policy; and - · We adopted a Policy Governing Corporate Political Contributions.
+- · Our board of directors amended our bylaws to provide our stockholders with proxy access; - Our board of directors also previously amended our bylaws to provide for the majority vote requirement to elect directors to our board, which replaced the prior plurality voting standard applicable to our director election; - Amended our charter to eliminate the 66 2/3% supermajority vote requirements; - Amended our governing documents to provide stockholders with the right to call a special meeting; - Our board of directors and the nominating and corporate governance committee approved enhancements to the nominating committee charter and director nomination process that focused on increasing the size of the board and number of independent directors, with a supermajority of the board currently being independent; - We increased the size and enhanced the ethnic and gender diversity and skill set of our board of directors, adding five diverse candidates between April 2018 and July 2022, currently representing 56% of our board of directors (three female directors and three ethnically diverse directors based on information selfidentified by each director of the Company); - Our board of directors created the safety, sustainability and corporate responsibility committee focused on sound strategy and best policies and practices regarding environmental, safety, human capital and social responsibility matters; - Our board of directors adopted and annually evaluate Corporate Governance Guidelines as an additional step to reinforce our commitment to prudent corporate governance practices and policies; - The compensation committee eliminated single-trigger change of control provisions in all Company equity awards granted since the beginning of 2018; - The compensation committee enhanced the disclosure of targets and goals for performance-based awards, the discussion of equity award process for our named executive officers and the underlying rationale for such awards; - The compensation committee added return on average capital employed and ESG goals among metrics for determining cash performance awards beginning in 2020 and maintained the weighting attributable to the ESG component of our annual incentive metrics at 25% for 2023; - Our board of directors implemented and maintains rigorous stock ownership and retention guidelines for our executive officers and non-employee directors; - Our board of directors adopted a comprehensive executive incentive compensation clawback policy compliant with Nasdaq listing standards and implementing Rule 10D-1 of the Exchange Act; - We adopted a Human Rights Policy; and - · We adopted a Policy Governing Corporate Political Contributions.

-During 2022 and through the first quarter of 2023, we continued our stockholder outreach efforts and solicited feedback on our executive compensation programs, corporate governance, human capital programs and strategies, corporate responsibility, ESG matters and other important issues.
-We initiated contact with stockholders representing approximately 60% of our outstanding shares as of June 30, 2022.
-Our Chairman of the Board and Chief Executive Officer, President and Chief Financial Officer and other key members of Company senior management spoke with stockholders representing approximately 34% of our outstanding shares as of June 30, 2022, including seven of our 10 largest stockholders.
-In addition, members of Company senior management attended approximately 20 virtual or in person investor conferences and hosted approximately 14 virtual or in person bus tours.
+During 2023 and through the first quarter of 2024, we continued our stockholder outreach efforts and solicited feedback on our executive compensation programs, corporate governance, human capital programs and strategies, corporate responsibility, ESG matters and other important issues.
+We initiated contact with stockholders representing approximately 62% of our outstanding shares as of June 30, 2023.
+Our Chairman of the Board and Chief Executive Officer, President and Chief Financial Officer and other key members of Company senior management spoke with stockholders representing approximately 41% of our outstanding shares as of June 30, 2023, including six of our 10 largest stockholders.
+In addition, members of Company senior management attended approximately 13 virtual or in person investor conferences and hosted approximately 20 virtual or in person bus tours.
 We also had discussions of certain of these matters with other investors during investor presentation events and earnings and other investor calls throughout the year.